 This picture shows some Atlas Alpha 8s in 1974:

 This photograph is on the main Ring Road, St Alkmund's way.
 The lanterns must have been very new, as the bowls show no signs of clouding.
-Atlas/Thorn Alpha 3s were used up until the mid nineties on this stretch, and now Philips SGS 204s and Trafficvisions are installed.
+Atlas/Thorn Alpha 3s were used up until the mid-1990s on this stretch, followed by Philips SGS 204s and Trafficvisions.
+Now, the section is lit with OrangeTEK 'TerraLED' LED lanterns; see here for details.
 None of the original columns remain however.
-The fluorescent lights under the bridge are also no longer here - the bridge is not lit at all now.
+The fluorescent lights under the bridge are also no longer present - the bridge is not lit at all these days.
 This photograph is copyright Frank Rodgers.

 I have an Atlas Alpha 8 in my collection.
 Click here to read a description of it.